Fermi arc criterion for surface Majorana modes in superconducting time-reversal symmetric Weyl semimetals

-To understand (\ref{eq:topological invariant}) intuitively, imagine moving the WNs in $\boldsymbol{k}$-space at fixed $k_{z}$ along the geodesics and annihilating them in pairs.
-If all WNs get annihilated in the process, the resulting insulator will be topological (trivial) if the surface Fermi arcs evolve into an odd (even) number of surface Fermi surfaces, while the superconducting vortex will be topological (trivial).
+Heuristically, (\ref{eq:topological invariant}) says that vortex-end MFs are present (absent) if the TWSM normal state is ``closer'' to a topological (trivial) insulator.
+To see this, imagine moving the WNs along the geodesics and annihilating them in pairs.
+If all WNs get annihilated, the resulting insulator will be topological (trivial) if the surface FAs evolve into an odd (even) number of surface Fermi loops, while the vortex will be topological (trivial).
 However, the vortex spectrum remains gapped in the process, so its topological state before and after WN-annihilation must be the same.
-Heuristically, (\ref{eq:topological invariant}) says that vortex-end MFs are present (absent) if the T-WSM normal state is ``closer'' to a topological (trivial) insulator, where the ``closeness'' is defined by the distances WNs need to move in $\boldsymbol{k}$-space at fixed $k_{z}$ to annihilate in pairs and yield the insulator.